mrstruijk/Obsidian_QuickAdd_JavaScript/Obsidian_QuickAdd_JavaScript.md

 ## The Select_MOC macro

 Very important is the order!
-The first thing it uses is the 'User Script' `selectSourceFile.js` we saw before.
+The first thing it uses is the 'User Script' `{{value: New File Name}}` we saw before.
 The second thing is a 'local' Capture where it uses the script's output as it's own input.
 You get this 'local' Capture by hitting the big Capture button right there.

 ![QuickAdd_6_SelectMOC_details](https://gist.github.com/user-attachments/assets/b49cd975-2a43-4d56-a523-cd6bcd660ff6)

 ## The Capture

-This gets a selected file from the `.js` script, and puts it as a link into the properties / frontmatter of the newly created note.
+This gets a selected file from the `{{value:New File Name}}` script, and puts it as a link into the properties / frontmatter of the newly created note.

 Capture to active file (the newly created file):